-Windows 10 brings with it a new and improved version of Calendar App.
+Windows 10 brings with it a new and improved version of the Calendar App.
 The good part is when you set up your accounts for the Mail app, the information is automatically shared to the Calendar app, so all your accounts are already connected, and you are good to go.

 The app is already pinned to your Start Menu.
 Simply press the Windows button on the bottom-left corner of your screen to open the Start Menu and look for the Calendar app.
-Once there, you can set the app to display for you five day weather forecast of the location of your choice.
+Once there, you can set the app to display for you a five-day weather forecast of the location of your choice.
 So, here’s how to set Windows 10 Calendar App to display daily weather info for you in Windows 10.

 Display Daily Weather forecast in Windows 10 Calendar App